nathansmith/javascript-quiz/ANSWERS.md

     var undefined = true;
     ```

     Building upon the concept from the previous question, in order to protect against the overwriting of otherwise reliably available variables, we have to pass them back into the scope of a closure, re-aliased to their correct values.
 Note that we're not actually passing in a value for `undefined` because the browser's concept of nothingness is what we want it to be re-aliased to.
-Since a third parameter is not specified, `undefined` now means what it should: Nothing.
+Since a third parameter is not specified, `undefined` now means what it should: Nothingness.

     ```js
     (function(window, document, undefined) {